Bram Stoker's Legend of the Mummy: Production

-Jeffrey Obrow was inspired adapt a classic horror novel to film after friend and colleague Matthew W. Mungle won the Academy Award for Best Makeup and Hairstyling for his work on Bram Stoker's Dracula.
-After some research, Obrow came across the novel The Jewel of Seven Stars by Bram Stoker and decided the book would serve as the basis for his next film.
+Jeffrey Obrow was inspired to adapt a classic horror novel to film after friend and colleague Matthew W. Mungle won the Academy Award for Best Makeup and Hairstyling for his work on Bram Stoker's Dracula.
+After some research, Obrow came across the novel The Jewel of Seven Stars by Bram Stoker and decided that the book would serve as the basis for his next film.
 John Penney wrote the initial adaptation, but due to scheduling conflicts Penney was unable to complete the script and Obrow finished it which would then be followed by a rewrite by Lars Hauglie.

 Bram Stoker's The Mummy is the fourth film adaptation of the 1903 novel The Jewel of Seven Stars by Bram Stoker, following the 1970 television play The Curse of the Mummy (an installment of the TV series Mystery and Imagination), the 1971 Hammer Films production Blood from the Mummy's Tomb, and the 1980 film The Awakening.
-Obrow didn't watch any of the prior adaptations as he didn't want to let the prior works influence the direction of the film.
+Obrow did not watch any of the prior adaptations as he did not want to let the prior works influence the direction of the film.

 Obrow attempted to pitch the film in 1994 but was met with disinterest from producers.
-After failing to secure financing, Obrow instead created a 10-minute promotional video utilizing some aspiring effects artists who worked under his colleagues from The Kindred (1987 film) as well as USC Film School students Obrow had taught a class on independent film.
+After failing to secure financing, Obrow instead created a 10-minute promotional video utilizing some aspiring effects artists who worked under his colleagues from The Kindred as well as USC Film School students Obrow had taught a class on independent film.
 Hanel Goldstein and Bill Barnett at Goldbar Entertainment were impressed by Obrow's video and came on board to produce the film.
 Goldstein and Barnett financed the film through foreign pre-sales as well as partnering with home video distributor A-PIX Home Video.

 Special effects

 Effects artists Chad Washam and Chris Fording provided the special effects makeup for the film, which included a mummy prop built using a sculpted head, rubber hands, and a spandex suit with cloth bandages glued to it; mechanical seven-fingered hands; shriveled face makeup; a baby mummy suit; and a foam latex chest appliance for a death scene.
-The effects crew also utilized "lots of dirt", with Washam noting, "This whole movie is dirty.
-We must have used over 100 pounds of the stuff."
+The effects crew also utilized heavy usage of dirt for the film.

 Release

-The film was released direct-to-video on December 29, 1998 by A-Pix Entertainment on VHS and by Simitar Entertainment on DVD.
+The film was produced by Goldbar Entertainment and Unapix Entertainment Productions and was released direct-to-video on December 29, 1998 by A-Pix Entertainment on VHS and by Simitar Entertainment on DVD.